shashanksa26/Sign-Language-Detection/README.md

 # Sign Language Detection

 This project uses a pre-trained model to perform real-time sign language detection using a webcam.
-The model is trained to recognize specific sign language gestures such as "hello", "thanks", and "I love you".
+The model is trained to recognize specific sign language gestures such as "Hello", "Thank You", and "I am fine".

 ## Directory Structure